odrium-dev/odrium-wallet/README.md

 - **True Self-Custody** — Your keys, your coins.
 No third-party access.
 - **Multi-Chain Support** — Manage multiple cryptocurrencies in one secure vault.
+- **Multiple Wallets** — Keep separate wallets (personal, work, cold) and switch in a click.
 - **Cold Storage Ready** — Export encrypted backups to USB for offline storage.
+- **Deposit Notifications** — Native OS alerts and in-app toasts when funds arrive.
 - **Privacy by Design** — No telemetry, no tracking, no data collection.
 - **Modern Interface** — Clean, intuitive UI built for everyday use.
 - **Cross-Platform** — Available for macOS and Linux.